Parliament of the World's Religions: 1999 Parliament

 More than 7,000 individuals from over 80 countries attended 1999 Parliament in Cape Town, South Africa.
 The Parliament began with a showing of the international AIDS Memorial Quilt to highlight the epidemic of AIDS in South Africa, and of the role that religious and spiritual traditions play in facing the critical issues that face the world.
 The event continued with hundreds of panels, symposia and workshops, offerings of prayer and meditation, plenaries and performances.
 The programs emphasized issues of religious, spiritual, and cultural identity, approaches to interreligious dialogue, and the role of religion in response to the critical issues facing the world today.
-At this session, Dr. Michael Beckwith and Dr. Mary Morrissey became the first New Thought ministers appointed to the Parliament of World Religions.
+At this session, Michael Beckwith and Mary Morrissey became the first New Thought ministers appointed to the Parliament of World Religions.

 The Parliament Assembly considered a document called A Call to Our Guiding Institutions, addressed to religion, government, business, education, and media inviting these institutions to reflect on and transform their roles at the threshold of the next century.

 In addition to the Call, the Parliament staff had created a book, Gifts of Service to the World, showcasing over 300 projects considered to be making a difference in the world.
 The Assembly members also deliberated about Gifts of Service which they could offer or could pledge to support among those projects gathered in the Gifts document.